Liposuction Procedures, Risks & Recovery

-Liposuction, also known as lipoplasty, lipo, suction-assisted lipectomy (SAL) or liposculpture, is a type of plastic surgery that is designed to remove excess fat (adipose tissue) from the body so that it will have a slender or more defined looking appearance with improved contours.
+Liposuction, also known as lipoplasty, lipo, suction-assisted lipectomy (SAL) or liposculpture, is a cosmetic procedure that’s designed to remove excess fat (i.e., adipose tissue) from the body to make it look more slender and improve its contouring.

 Liposuction can be used to treat many areas of the body such as the abdomen, back, buttocks, chest, knees, hips, neckline, chin, thighs and arms.